allyakn/LA-Real-Estate-Interactive-Dashboard/README.md

 # Los Angeles Renovation Permit Analysis & Dashboard

 This project examines Los Angeles building permit data to uncover patterns in renovation activity across neighborhoods and over time.
-The objective is to translate permit records into practical insights that help identify **active renovation markets**, **timing trends**, and **areas associated with higher renovation investment levels**.
+The objective is to translate permit records into practical insights that help identify active renovation markets, timing trends and areas associated with higher renovation investment levels

 ## 📊 Overview